 Rivian Stock Falls Again as Production and Sales Woes Bite

 Rivian Automotive, a manufacturer of electric vehicles, has not had a good month.
 At first, the firm was forced to back down from its intention to increase prices for customers who pre-ordered SUVs.
 Stock prices have fallen by more than eight percent in pre-market trading today due to the company’s announcement of financial results for the fourth quarter of 2021.

-Bloomberg says that Rivian’s fourth quarter was less successful than projected.
-The corporation appears to be facing the most difficulty with its supply chain.
 As a result of the worldwide parts shortage, Rivian is unable to meet production demands.
 The company estimates that 25,000 will be produced in 2022, but without the aforementioned problems, that number may be doubled.

+Rivian Stock Falls Again as Production and Sales Woes Bite